openshift-metal3/dev-scripts/README.md

 It is possible to specify additional workers, which are not used in the initial deployment, and can then later be used e.g to test scale-out.
-The default online status of the exrea workers is true, but can be changed to false using EXTRA_WORKERS_ONLINE_STATUS.
+The default online status of the extra workers is true, but can be changed to false using EXTRA_WORKERS_ONLINE_STATUS.

 ```